rafamel/yaml-import/README.md

 ### `!!import/sequence` *string[]*

 Resolves with an array of the contents of all files passed.
 If a directory is passed, it will include all files on that directory.
-Merges the contents of numerous files into one object or array.

 ```yaml
 !!import/sequence